-Operating in Term 2 this year, the Rocket Challenge provides scaffolded learning aligned to Level 3 of the New Zealand school curriculum.
+Operating in Term 1 and 2 this year, the Rocket Challenge provides scaffolded learning aligned to Level 3 of the New Zealand school curriculum.
 We provide everything you need to take part in the challenge, totally free of charge – training videos, detailed lesson plans, teaching material and resources, and a challenge kit.

 The Rocket Challenge is also available with te reo translated student activities.